-European structural and investment funds (ESIF) help build everything from roads to schools, housing, water and power supply and fund other community improvement projects.
+European Structural and Investment Funds (ESIF) boost growth and jobs and help build everything from transport infrastructure to schools, housing, water and power supply and fund other community improvement projects.
 But with vast expenditures, opportunities for public money to be lost through fraud, corruption and mismanagement are rife.
 It is estimated that corruption in public procurement could be costing the EU as much as five billion euros each year.

 On 7-10 October 2019, the annual European Week of Regions and Cities will bring local and national governments, private sector and researchers to Brussels to compare notes and exchange best practice in regional and urban governance.